Giovanni Ricchiuti

 Giovanni Ricchiuti is an Italian archbishop of the Catholic church.
-On 15 October, he's been appointed as archbishop of the diocese of Altamura-Gravina-Acquaviva delle Fonti.
+On 15 October, he's been appointed archbishop of the diocese of Altamura-Gravina-Acquaviva delle Fonti.

 Life

 Giovanni Ricchiuti was born on 1 August 1948 in Bisceglie, in the Province of Barletta-Andria-Trani.
 He studied at the middle school of the seminary of Bisceglie and he attended the high school and seminaries in Molfetta.
 On 9 September 1972, he was ordained as presbyter by archbishop Giuseppe Carata.
 After the ordainment, he continued to study inside the Pontificio Istituto Biblico, Rome.